Ah yes, boys will be boys…but does it need to be that way? Jeff’s ‘video essay’ looks at how we need to usher in a new way to ‘fight’.

 Watch to see how Charlie eventually ‘resolves’ the conflict…

 The clip ends just before a heartbreaking moment where Brad (in the safety of the Principal’s office) thanks Charlie for stopping the beat down of his boyfriend.
 Consider the glorification of this childish approach to solutions, solving nothing for anyone.
 FIghting allows the emotions and feelings to surface, while maintaining the macho-code of ‘not having’ emotions or feelings.
 Consider how an approach of de-escalate, defuse, reasoning and connectivity is devalued because it is considered ‘feminine’.

 Our lack of empathy, our disconnect and lack of connectivity leaves us fighting ourselves.
 We need to learn a new way How To Fight.
-A few men understood the need for this approach: Gandhi, MLK …and Russell Brand.

 Man must evolve for all human conflict a method which rejects revenge, aggression and retaliation.
 The foundation of such a method is love.

 I went to see Russell Brand’s show ‘Messiah Complex’ where he talks about the different approaches of men like Gandhi towards living life.
 On his talk show, BrandX, Russell attempted to find common ground in an infamous interview with two men from the famous hate group Westboro Baptist Church.
 He even manages to at least get one WBC member to give him a hetero-status-assuring bro-hug at the end!!

 Brand disarms their message with a counter-message using humour versus being drawn into an argument.
 The impact and power of words to spark healing is both well known and undervalued in our society.
 Brand’s understanding of a better way to engage was highlighted in an arrestingly beautiful piece he wrote for ‘The Sun’.
 It was an appeal for reason after a gruesome incident shook the world.